ibexa/documentation-developer/docs/cookbook/importing_settings_from_a_bundle.md

     The following recipe is valid for any type of settings supported by Symfony framework.

-When developing your website it is best practice to use one or several custom bundles.
-However, dealing with core bundle semantic configuration can be a bit tedious if you maintain it in the main `config/packages/ezplatform.yaml` configuration file.
+If you are keeping some of your code in a bundle, dealing with core bundle semantic configuration can be tedious if you maintain it in the main `config/packages/ezplatform.yaml` configuration file.

 This page shows how to import configuration from a bundle in two ways: the manual way and the implicit way.